MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 3. Complete the assignment, and then ask users to install the Microsoft Defender for Endpoint app.

-### Review and record your current Tunnel configurations
+### Review and record your current Tunnel configurations for Android

 Before you begin your migration to Defender for Endpoint, take the time to review and record the settings you currently use for the following Intune configurations for Android devices: